 Second Vice President

 Ryan has served his community in emergency services since 2008.
 Since then, he have dedicated his life to the mission of education, awareness, advocacy, and standardizing 911 services nationwide.
 He began his career as a fire fighter in Guilford County where he still serves as a volunteer Captain with Gibsonville Fire Department.
 Since joining Public Safety, he have served as a telecommunicator and CTO with Guilford Metro 911 and UNC Public Safety.
-In the recent years he has had the pleasure of joining the private sector as a Project Manager for the Denise Amber Lee Foundation and currently serves as a Customer Success Manager for RapidDeploy.
+In the recent years he has had the pleasure of joining the private sector as a Project Manager for the Denise Amber Lee Foundation and currently serves as a Sales Executive for Frontline Safety Solutions.
 During this time, Ryan has been able to work with NENA and APCO Chapters from across the nation to see what has worked well and what has not.
 He has worked to assist with legislative efforts in many states, and continues to work hard in North Carolina.
 This experience has allowed him to understand the importance of clarity and understanding of organizations and PSAPs of all sizes.